Case Details

 What Were the Key Legal Issues?

-The second key issue was whether a “proper request” by the prescribed foreign country was an essential part of the application.
-This issue is closely tied to the statutory threshold in s 22(1), which requires that the request be made by the appropriate authority of a prescribed foreign country.
-The Court had to consider what “proper request” means in practice, and whether defects in the form or presentation of the request could defeat the application.
+Second, the Court had to consider whether the “proper request” by the prescribed foreign country is an essential part of the application.
+This issue is closely connected to the statutory text of s 22(1), which contemplates that a request is made by the appropriate authority of a prescribed foreign country.
+The Court therefore needed to clarify what the court must see, and at what level of detail, to be satisfied that the request exists and is properly made within the meaning of MACMA.

-A third, related issue concerned the scope and conditions for granting production orders under s 22(3) and s 22(4).
-The Court needed to ensure that the statutory conditions—reasonable grounds for suspecting that a specified person has carried on or benefited from a foreign offence, reasonable grounds for believing that the requested material is likely to be of substantial value and does not include legally privileged items, and satisfaction that production is not contrary to the public interest—were properly assessed in the context of mutual assistance.
+Third, the Court had to address the substantive statutory conditions in s 22(4).
+These include: (a) reasonable grounds for suspecting that a specified person has carried on or benefited from a foreign offence; (b) reasonable grounds for believing that the thing to which the application relates is likely to be of substantial value to the foreign criminal matter and does not consist of or include items subject to legal privilege; and (c) the court’s satisfaction that production or access is not contrary to the public interest.
+The legal issues thus involved both procedural compliance and substantive satisfaction of statutory thresholds.

 How Did the Court Analyse the Issues?

-Within MACMA, the Court focused on ss 22 to 27, which govern production orders.
-Section 22(1) provides the gateway: where a request is made by the appropriate authority of a prescribed foreign country that particular things in Singapore be produced for the purposes of a criminal matter in that country, the Attorney-General may apply to the court for an order.
-Section 22(2) specifies that applications relating to things in the possession of a financial institution must be made only to the High Court.
+Turning to the text of s 22, the Court focused on the conditions that the court must be satisfied are fulfilled.
+Section 22(1) establishes the trigger: there must be a request by the appropriate authority of a prescribed foreign country that a particular thing or description of thing in Singapore be produced for the purposes of a criminal matter in that country.
+Section 22(2) restricts the forum: where the thing is in the possession of a financial institution, the application must be made only to the High Court.
 Section 22(3) then empowers the court to order production or access if the conditions in s 22(4) are fulfilled.

 What Was the Outcome?